PyTables/PyTables/doc/source/usersguide/introduction.rst

 Introduction
 ============

-Gabriel García Márquez, A wise Catalan in
-"Cien años de soledad"

 ::

     La sabiduría no vale la pena si no es posible servirse de ella para inventar una nueva manera de preparar los garbanzos.

-    \[Wisdom isn't worth anything if you can't use it to come up with a new way to cook garbanzos.]
+    [Wisdom isn't worth anything if you can't use it to come up with a new way to cook garbanzos.]

+-Gabriel García Márquez, A wise Catalan in *"Cien años de soledad"*

 The goal of PyTables is to enable the end user to manipulate easily data *tables* and *array* objects in a hierarchical structure.
-The foundation of the underlying hierarchical data organization is the excellent HDF5 library (see ).
+The foundation of the underlying hierarchical data organization is the excellent HDF5 library (see [HDFG1]_).

 It should be noted that this package is not intended to serve as a complete wrapper for the entire HDF5 API, but only to provide a